Voivodic/ExSHalos/_sources/tutorials/halo_catalogues.rst

         Max_iter=Max_iter,
     )

-With the parameters of the barrier chosen, we proceed to the generation of the halo catalogue.
-(Note that we are using other seed here)
+With the parameters of the barrier chosen, we proceed to the generation of the halo catalogue through the ``pyexshalos.mock.Generate_Halos_Box_from_Pk`` function.
+(Note that we are using other seed here).

 .. code-block:: python